What is Avascular Necrosis/Osteonecrosis?

 Avascular necrosis (AVN), also known as Osteonecrosis, literally meaning “bone death”, can occur in various bones of the body.
 When this occurs in the bone, it can cause significant pain and disability and eventually loss of the joint itself (Figure 1).
 The bone deteriorates due to loss of blood supply.
 Smoking, alcohol and steroid use are a few possibly causes of AVN.
 AVN is considered a progressive disease with four stages.
 We offer treatment for early stage AVN, also known as pre-collapse AVN.

-There are a number of bones that we are able to treat including: hip/femoral head, talus/ankle, wrist/lunate, tibia and jaw.
+There are a number of bones that we are able to treat including: hip/femoral head, talus/ankle, wrist/lunate and tibia.

 What are the Treatment Options?